Jen Colclough

 BIOGRAPHY

 Jen Colclough is a Pushcart-nominated poet, novelist, and digital artist from Nova Scotia.
+She is the author of the poetry collection Our Little Agonies, published in 2025 by Montreal Publishing Company.
 She holds a Master of Arts in Classics from Western and a Bachelor of Arts from Acadia University.
 Her writings have been featured in numerous publications including CRAFT Literary, Tabula Rasa Review, Porch to Porch: A Maritime Haiku Anthology, Heimat Review, ionosphere, MORIA, and Free the Verse.
 In 2023, her graduate research appeared in the Journal of Ancient History.

 In Winter 2024, Jen Colclough held the Shannon Residency at Beinn Mhàbu in Cape Breton, Nova Scotia.
 She is currently querying an historical fiction novel and developing a serial drama for a major streaming service.